microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 ### To save time in uploading your `imageDefinition.yaml` go to the Azure Portal and attach a catalog
 We have already pre-created an `imageDefinition.yaml` in a specific repo that you can use.

 1. Go to portal.azure.com.
 Search for 'Dev Center' in the search bar.
 After clicking on your Dev Center in the Azure Portal, scroll down to click on the blue button 'Create Project' and create a front-end project for the Dev Center.
 Select your Dev Center.
-Name it ‘front-end-project’.
+Please Name it **‘front-end-project’**. ( The project will fail otherwise)
 2. Follow the steps to finish creating your project.
     a.
 On the ‘Dev box management’ tab for the project creation flow, you can set a limit for the number of dev boxes developers can own in the project.
 For example, I can limit to 2 dev boxes.
 Please set this field to 2 or larger.
 After this step, click ‘Next’
     b.
 On the ‘Catalogs’ tab, do not change any defaults.
 Click ‘Next’